Organ and tissue donors can save and transform lives.

-Organ donation may also be possible after a person’s heart has stopped beating, referred to as ‘cardiac death’, however this is less common.
+Organ donation may also be possible after a person’s heart has stopped beating, referred to as ‘circulatory death’, however this is less common.

-Less than one per cent of people who die in hospital will be eligible to donate their organs.
+Less than two per cent of people who die in hospital will be eligible to donate their organs.
+That is around 1,100 potential deceased organ donors each year.
 Therefore it is very important to identify all potential donors and support their families to make informed decisions about donation.

 A far greater number of people have the opportunity to donate tissues for transplantation.

 For transplantation to be successful, tissue donation doesn’t require the donor’s death to have occurred under the same limited circumstances as organ donation.
 Unlike organs, tissue can be stored for varying periods of time.

 Can I choose who gets my organs and tissue?

 No. Organs are allocated to transplant recipients in a fair, equitable process that takes no account of race, religion, gender, social status, disability or age - unless age is relevant to the organ matching criteria.

 Waiting lists are managed by different groups according to the organ involved and the state or territory where the recipient is located.